And more midwifery facts you’d never believe

 Recommend a friend

 Do you know someone who’d like to work for Pulse?
 For every friend you recommend, you’ll receive up to £250 when they work their first 200 hours.
-Your friends will benefit from excellent rates of pay, specialist training, access to iPoint and ongoing support from a dedicated account manager.
+Your friends will benefit from excellent rates of pay, access to high quality voluntary training and development, access to iPoint and ongoing support from a dedicated account manager.
 Recommend your friend to Pulse Nursing here.